pymargot/margot/README.md

 # An algorithmic trading framework for pydata.
 Margot is a library of components that may be used together or separately.
-The first major component is now availble for public preview.
+The first major component is now available for public preview.
 It should be considered early-beta.

 - margot.data